jrosen48/utk-homepage/content/post/2020-05-09-new-article-on-engagement-in-out-of-school-stem-programs.md

 (and subjectively, for youth) different way than a traditional survey can.

-This article came from a project I was involved in first as a graduate research assistant - it was the first I was involved with using ESM, which I'm now using in a few ongoing projects, including [one funded through the National Science Foundation](https://joshuamrosenberg.com/posts/new-project-understanding-the-development-of-interest-in-computer-science/).
+This article came from a project I was involved in first as a graduate research assistant - it was the first I was involved with using ESM, which I'm now using in a few ongoing projects, including [one funded through the National Science Foundation](https://joshuamrosenberg.com/posts/new-project-understanding-the-development-of-interest-in-computer-science/) and one with Stephen Aguilar and colleagues that is focused on how teachers plan for their teaching.

 The article is in the *Journal of Research in Science Teaching* and is available as a pre-print [here](/pre-prints/schmidt-et-al-jrst-2020.pdf).